raspberrypilearning/build-your-own-weather-station/en/step_10.md

 PRIMARY KEY ( ID )
 );
 ```
-Now you can modify your `weather_station_BYO.py` program to record data in the database.
+Now you can modify your `weather_station_BYO.py` program to record data in this database.
 Once again you can use code from the Oracle Raspberry Pi Weather Station software.

 - Add this line to the top of `weather_station_BYO.py`: